Jbb-525/Modeling-and-Precise-Prediction-of-Aviation-Fuel-Consumption-Based-on-QAR-Data/README.md

 -  CNN-LSTM, refering to the paper "Feature Extraction and Prediction of QAR data Based on CNN-LSTM"

-### Secondly, the LSTM-Attention model created by the authors is shown.
+### Secondly, the LSTM-Attention model created by the authors is shown:

 ### Thirdly, Paper "_Enhancing Aircraft Fuel Prediction with LSTM-Attention: Examining Lag Effects Across the Entire Flight_" written based on the project are also presented.